hashicorp/terraform-plugin-framework/docs/design/factories.md

 ### Automation

-For automation and code-analysis purposes, factory types and separating types and values are the most friendly, as their intent is explicit and checked by the compiler.
+For automation and code-analysis purposes, factory types and separating resource types and instances are the most friendly, as their intent is explicit and checked by the compiler.
 Named function types are the next-most automatable, as the intent of where the function is used is explicit, but the definition of the function itself does not have any intent associated with it.
 Reflection, manual copying, and anonymous function types can only have their intent inferred by the name of the property they're set on, which is the hardest to build automation around.

 [sdkv2-provider-func]: https://github.com/hashicorp/terraform-plugin-sdk/blob/893e7238350e1980eb2cce3303689ba59ae47490/plugin/serve.go#L28
 [sdkv2-resource-func-call]: https://github.com/hashicorp/terraform-provider-scaffolding/blob/243ba4948171e3902003f678c7c43ec3fafcdc20/internal/provider/provider.go#L33